EXCLUSIVE-Amid US probes, Caesars poaches top money laundering expert

 The Las Vegas-based company's decision to hire a high-profile, outside anti-money laundering expert, instead of promoting from within, was "outside the norm" for a casino company, said a gaming industry insider who asked not to be named because he consults for Las Vegas casinos.
 It appeared aimed at demonstrating a push to instill a "culture of compliance," something regulators of late have said is important, the source said.

-The source said the move also appeared aimed at mitigating any possible civil or criminal penalties that could emerge as a result of the Treasury and grand jury probes.
+The source said the move also appeared aimed at mitigating any possible civil or criminal penalties that could emerge as a result of the Treasury and grand jury probes, the source said.

 Poaching top anti-money laundering talent, both from other businesses and from the government, has become commonplace.
 The federal government has cracked down on financial institutions that fail to meet their obligations to police transactions for financial crime and sanctions violations.
 With penalties running into the billions of dollars, banks have led what has increasingly become a bidding war for top experts, with some hires demanding salaries in excess of $1 million.